olahasan/CRUD_React-Project_Hooks-localstorage/README.md

 ## Continued Development
 In the future, I plan to:
-- learn more about reactJs Hooks.
+- learn more about reactJs Hooks and cookies,localstorage.

 ### Author